vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 Why it helps: Even if AiTM phishing is successful and the attacker gains a foothold, automatic attack disruption can contain the threat before significant damage occurs.

 ## Summary
 AiTM phishing attacks are hard to stop with a single control.
 By combining phishing-resistant MFA, Conditional Access policies, risk-based access controls, token protection, web filtering, user training, and automatic attack disruption in Microsoft Defender XDR, you build a strong, layered defense.
-The goal isn’t just to prevent attacks—but to detect, contain, and respond before damage is done.
+The goal isn’t just to prevent attacks, but to detect, contain, and respond before damage is done.
 Defense in depth is your best strategy in the evolving threat landscape.